josephernest/ShareLinkAndPixelIt/readme.md

 ## What is it about?

-You want to share a link to some great external content (i.e., that you don't own) on your Facebook page, let's say http://sitetoshare.com/coolarticle17.
+You want to share a link to some great external content (i.e. not on your own website) on your Facebook page, let's say http://sitetoshare.com/coolarticle17.
-People clicking on this website will be ... lost!
+People clicking on this link will be ... lost!
 This is sad because these people are probably interested by the topic you're posting about, and could be potential customers for your page/business!
-Indeed, they are **good candidates** for a high conversion rate retargeting campaign.
+Indeed, they are **good candidates for a high-conversion retargeting campaign**.

 It would be wonderful if people clicking on these links could visit *your famous Facebook pixel* very shortly before visiting the actual link.
 Then we could build a **retargeting campaign** based on this audience!